InfinityLoop1/InfinityLoop/README.md

 Please make sure all contributions (pull requests and commits) follow the <a href="docs/CODE_OF_CONDUCT.md"> Code of Conduct</a>.

 # Sponsoring
+If you would like to sponsor me, thank you so much!
+I work very hard to make quality and fun games.
 Right now, the only way to sponsor me if you wish is by supporting one of my games on itch.io.
 <a href="https://infinityloopgames.itch.io">Here is the link.</a>
+Under one of my games, click the "Support this game" button to support.

 # License
 This repository follows the <a href="LICENSE">MIT License.</a>